-- . pro forma financial statements and projections relating to revenues, income from operations, pre-tax income, income or loss, earnings or loss per share, financial condition, capital expenditures, the payment or nonpayment of dividends, future share price or value, and other financial items, including the information under the caption "Financial Projections"; - . statements of plans and objectives; - . statements of future economic performance; and - . statements of the assumptions underlying these statements.
+- pro forma financial statements and projections relating to revenues, income or loss, earnings or loss per share, financial condition, capital expenditures, the payment or non-payment of dividends, future share price or value, and other financial items; - . statements of plans and objectives; - . statements of future economic performance; and - . statements of the assumptions underlying these statements.